Ashish7103/tagada-frontend/README.md

 ## Installation

-Set up TimeBuy locally with the following steps:
+Set up Tagada locally with the following steps:

 ### Prerequisites
 - Node.js (v16 or higher)